-This classic baked cheesecake is rich and creamy yet light, sweet without being overly sweet, and has a fresh tinge of lemon.
-With a couple of little but important tips, you will be very surprised how easy this is to make!
+This classic baked cheesecake is rich and creamy yet light, sweet without being overly sweet.
+A couple of little but important tips makes this an easy Cheesecake recipe – I think you’ll be surprised!

 The risk of failure with baked cheesecakes is lower.
 There’s no rising agent, no gelatine to set it.
-Sure, you might end up with a cracked surface – in which case, just hide it under icing sugar and/or a pile of berries – or the biscuit crust cracks a bit.
+If the surface cracks (but it shouldn’t, with my tips! 🙂 ), just hide it under icing sugar and/or a pile of berries – or the biscuit crust cracks a bit.

 See?
 How would anyone know if the surface is cracked?? 😉

-The other thing (I think) people worry about is the biscuit crust.
-I always stress that the crust is going to crack but it always surprises me how well it holds together when I’m handling the finished cheesecake.
+- The biscuit crust is stronger than you think.
+I always stress that the crust is going to crack (especially the walls) but it always surprises me how well it holds together when I’m handling the finished cheesecake.
 It’s firm but has a little give so it doesn’t crack with the slightest bend.

-One little tip I have to reduce crust cracking risk when handling the finished cake is to invert the base of the springform pan.
-Though the ridge around the base is small, sometimes it can be a real pain to transfer the cheesecake out of the base onto the serving platter.
+- Invert the base of the springform pan.
+Though the ridge around the base of the pan is small, it can be a real pain to transfer the cheesecake out of the base onto the serving platter.
+We can’t flip cheesecake upside down like with cakes!!
 So make your life easier by inverting the base so it’s perfectly flat so the cheesecake will slide right off onto the platter.

 All those words to describe the cheesecake.
 I should have just said – THIS IS DARN DELICIOUS!!! – Nagi x

 - Blueberry Cheesecake Bars